-Bruins’ Zdeno Chara Celebrates 1,500th Game With Gracious Instagram Post
+NESN

 It is such an honor to play this game.
 It is such an honor to play with and against some of the toughest people in all of sports.
 It is such an honor to play for all of the fans.
 I want to thank all of my teammates, coaches and trainers from the last 22 years.
 This is the ultimate team sport and I have been lucky to be around some of the best in the business who inspire me to be better day in and day out.
 I want to thank my Mom, Dad and Sister.
 Growing up, I could have never imagined I’d be here right now after game 1500.
 They always supported my dreams and encouraged me to never give up.
 Lastly, I want to thank my wife, Tatiana and my 3 kids: Elliz, Ben and Zack.
 This game requires so much sacrifice, and I am truly blessed to have a family that supports me unconditionally and sacrifices so much for me to play the game I love.
 Thank you, I love you all!!
 On to 1501! _*_*_*_*_*_*_*_*_*_*_*_*_* Je to pocta hrať v NHL.
 Je to pocta hrať s a proti najtvrdším chlapom zo všetkých športov.Je to obrovská pocta hrať pred všetkými fanúšikmi.
 Rad by som sa poďakoval všetkým spoluhráčom, trénerom a trainers za posledných 22 rokov.
 Hokej je výnimočne kolektívny šport a ja som mal to šťastie byt v prítomnosti tích najlepších, ktorí má motivujú byť každodenne lepším.
 Rad by som poďakoval mojej Mame ,Otcovi a Sestre.
 Keď som vyrastal nikdy by ma nenapadlo odohrať 1500 zápasov.
 Vždy ma podporili v mojom sne hrať NHL a povzbudili aby som sa nikdy nevzdal.
 Na záver by som sa veľmi rád poďakoval mojej manželke Tatiane a mojim trom deťom: Elliz, Ben a Zack.
 Moja práca vyžaduje toľko obetovania a ja mám naozaj požehnanie že mám rodinu ktorá má neustále podporuje a tak veľa pre mňa obetuje, aby som mohol robiť to čo tak veľmi milujem.
 Zo srdca Vám všetkým Ďakujem.
 Ide sa ďalej 1501!

-The Bruins went on to suffer a 5-4 loss to their arch rivals.
+The Bruins went on to suffer a 5-4 loss to their archrivals.

 They’ll look to get back on track Friday night when they visit the Detroit Red Wings.